 We have a number of objectives for achieving this vision.
 They relate to the market, networks, energy choice, and supporting policies.

-- All retail consumers get a fair deal for essential energy services, the choice to access a range of options for delivery, and are not disadvantaged if they choose not to participate.
+- People get a fair deal for essential energy services, access to a range of supply options, and are not disadvantaged if they choose not to participate.

 - The wholesale market is redesigned to reflect the changing physics and needs of the energy system, including access to demand side options for all types of consumers, a clear transition plan to clean energy, technological neutrality and resilience to the exit of existing generators.